By Roland Trenary

 “Got all the gear, as per.
 Anybody you know coming down to listen?”

 Bub was unloading his guitar from his car.
-“I think a couple, and
+“I think a couple, and my wife.
+Maybe another one or two.”

 “Me too,” added Cari.